Henry Cabot Lodge Jr.: Personal life

 In 1926, Lodge married Emily Esther Sears.
-They had two children: George Cabot Lodge II (born 1927) and Henry Sears Lodge (1930–2017).
-George worked in the federal civil service and is now professor emeritus at Harvard Business School.
+They had two children: George Cabot Lodge II (1927-2026) and Henry Sears Lodge (1930–2017).
+George worked in the federal civil service and was a professor emeritus at Harvard Business School.

 Henry Sears married Elenita Ziegler of New York City and was a former sales executive.
 Henry's son, Henry Sears Lodge Jr., MD, (1958–2017) was a physician at NewYork-Presbyterian Hospital and became well known as the author of the 'Younger Next Year' series of books.

 In 1966 he was elected an honorary member of the Massachusetts Society of the Cincinnati.

 Lodge died in 1985 after a long illness and was interred in the Mount Auburn Cemetery in Watertown, Massachusetts.
 Two years after Lodge's death, Sears married Forrester A. Clark.
 She died in 1992 of lung cancer and is interred near her first husband in the Cabot Lodge family columbarium.